• About The Emerald Palate

 The Triple Door is hosting a cabaret show called This is Halloween, which follows the misadventures of Jack Skellington in a dark fantasy musical adaptation of The Nightmare Before Christmas.
 Similarly, Culinary Can Can in Pike Place Market is hosting The Hitchcock Hotel, a spooky and sultry performance happening in September and October.

 Comedy more your thing?
-Pike Place Market is hosting Poe Unexpected, Up in the Woods Spooky Improv, and a Rocky Horror Picture Show comedy special all October long.
+Pike Place Market is hosting Poe Unexpected all October long and the Rocky Horror Picture Show comedy special is happening Oct 28.

 burlesque performance, one of the best Halloween fun in Seattle